sgraden/vpc/known-limitations.md

 ### Features not supported during Beta

-* Access to existing IBM Cloud Infrastructure Classic resources such as bare metal or Direct Link (that is, there's no peering)
+* Access to existing {{site.data.keyword.cloud}} Infrastructure Classic resources such as bare metal or Direct Link (that is, there's no peering)
 * IBM Cloud VPC Private Services Endpoints (phasing in during Beta)

 ### APIs not supported during Beta